Sudhandar/BERT-Question-Answering/README.md

 Link to view the notebook: [Github view](https://github.com/Sudhandar/BERT-Question-Answering/blob/master/Question%20and%20Answering%20-%20BERT.ipynb)

-Fine tuning the BERT base model to build a question and answering model,trained and tested on the SQuAD dataset.
+Fine tuning the BERT base-cased model to build a question and answering model,trained and tested on the SQuAD dataset.

 ## About BERT

 BERT( Bidirectional Encoder Representations from Transforers) method of pre-training language representations.
 With the use of pre-trained BERT models we can utilize a pre-trained memory information of sentence structure, language and text grammar related memory of large corpus of millions, or billions, of annotated training examples that it has trained.
 BERT makes use of Transformer, an attention mechanism that learns contextual relations between words (or sub-words) in a text.The pre-trained model can then be fine-tuned on small-data NLP tasks like question answering and sentiment analysis, resulting in substantial improvements in accuracy compared to training on these datasets from scratch.
 The following is the structure of BERT,

 ![alt text](https://github.com/Sudhandar/BERT-Question-Answering/blob/master/images/bert_structure.png)

+<p align="center"> [Image Source](https://peltarion.com/knowledge-center/documentation/modeling-view/build-an-ai-model/blocks/bert-encoder)</p>

 ## SQUAD Dataset